Domestic Violence Services

-Tickets will soon be available for the 22nd Annual Taste of Burlington County to benefit Providence House Domestic Violence Services of Catholic Charities.
+Tickets are now available for the 22nd Annual Taste of Burlington County to benefit Providence House Domestic Violence Services of Catholic Charities.
 The event features food from over 20 local restaurants, a gift basket auction, 50/50 raffles and much more!

 Donate an Item on Our Wish List

 We graciously accept donations to help maintain our emergency Safe Houses and provide other needed supplies for residents.
-We also accept donations to help with needs during special times of the year, including Easter, Mother’s Day, Thanksgiving and Christmas.
+We also accept donations to help with needs during special times of the year, including Easter, Mother’s Day, Back to School, Thanksgiving and Christmas.

-The wish list below contains a list of items that are currently most needed along with drop-off locations for each county.
+The wish lists below for the Fall, Thanksgiving and Holiday seasons contain a list of items that are currently most needed along with drop-off times and locations for each county.

 Volunteers are always needed at Providence House.
 Following are some areas where help is most needed:

 - Donation Program Management

 Download a copy of our volunteer flier to learn more about ways you can help Providence House.

 Become a Partner in Peace